-The year 2020 has been full of unprecedented circumstances, some of which may affect your tax situation.
-The more prepared you are, the easier it will be to file.
+The more prepared you are for your tax situation, the easier it will be to file.
 Here is a look at what you can do to get ahead and be ready to file your taxes.

 1. Gather your documents and tax forms